Pharmaceutical Supply Chain Analytics – Highlights

-The government involvement and FDA approvals in the healthcare industry have changed the dynamics of the pharma industry.
+Government involvement and FDA approvals in the healthcare industry have changed the dynamics of the pharma industry.
 The pharma executives have realized the need to optimize their supply chain functions and enable them to manage market pressure.
 Quantzig’s supply chain analytics engagement enables inbound supply chain visibility for cost reduction, inventory optimization, and improved supply chain planning.
 The study also offers insights on cost optimization, efficient inventory and distribution management, and better supply chain visibility.

 The Business Challenge

 An established healthcare provider in the US, owning a chain of hospitals spread across 15 states, had a fragmented supply chain with hospitals operating independently from each other.
-Due to outdated IT systems and infrastructure, there was a lack of visibility into inventory and distribution process.
+Due to outdated IT systems and infrastructure, there was a lack of visibility into the inventory and distribution process.
 The client approached Quantzig to perform a supply chain analytics assessment for cost optimization, efficient inventory and distribution management, and better supply chain visibility.

 By diving deep into various supplier profiles, order history, invoices, inbound logistic data, inventory data, and operations data, the analysts extracted data for the supply chain analytics study.
 With the collated data, the team identified SLA deviations across different inbound delivery stages and inventory levels at various facilities.
 The analytics team calculated the costs incurred across departments and medical supplies.

 Want to learn more about our analytical methodologies?
+Request more information.

 Supply Chain Analytics Key Findings